Difficulty: Medium, Asked-In: Amazon, Microsoft, Yahoo, Zoho, Visa

 Output: 3

 Explanation: There are two items which have a weight less than or equal to 4.
 If we select the item with weight 4, the profit is 1.
 And if we select the item with weight 1, the profit is 3.
 So the maximum possible profit is 3.
-Note that we cannot put both the items with weights 4 and 1 together as the capacity of the knapsack is 4.
+Note: we cannot put items with weights 4 and 1 together because the capacity of the knapsack is 4.

 Input: n = 3, W[] = [4, 5, 6], P[] = [1, 2, 3], C = 3